lpjiang97/dynamic-predictive-coding/README.md

 # DynPredCode
-Code acommpanying [_Dynamic Predictive Coding: A Model of Hierarchical Sequence Learning and Prediction in the Neocortex_](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011801)
+Code accompanying [_Dynamic Predictive Coding: A Model of Hierarchical Sequence Learning and Prediction in the Neocortex_](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011801)

 For two-level results, stay on this branch (`main`).
 For three-level results, switch to the `three_level` branch.